 “I suppose that the parties who had left him there thought they had done their best by him,” recounted Toombs, “but I felt sure that better disposition could be made of his presence.”

 Above: B. Hall residents pose for a group photo.

 Toombs went upstairs to consult with his fellow B. Hall residents.
-Among the suggestions was to place the donkey in the vestibule of the Woman’s Building, where his presence would surely produce the kind of unrest intended “to remind some unfortunate that Halloween was once more with us.”
+Among the suggestions was to place the animal in the vestibule of the Woman’s Building, where his presence would surely produce the kind of unrest intended “to remind some unfortunate that Halloween was once more with us.”

-Some of Toombs’ cohorts voiced doubts that the donkey could be persuaded to climb the 14 steps at the entrance to the building to reach the vestibule.
+Some of Toombs’ cohorts voiced doubts that the donkey could be persuaded to climb the fourteen steps at the entrance to the building to reach the vestibule.
 To make sure the animal was ready, the group decided to first “rehearse” on the steps of the Engineering Building (today’s Gebauer Building), and then walk across campus for the final performance.

 The campus in 1906.
 B. Hall, the men’s dorm, is on the far right, while the Woman’s Building, placed as far away as possible across campus, is on the left.
 The Engineering Building (today’s Gebauer Building), is just to the left of B. Hall.

 With plans made, a group of six B. Hallers led the donkey out of the dorm to the Engineering Building, a short walk to the northwest.
 With a little pulling, pushing, and half-lifting, the animal climbed the steps and demonstrated his abilities.
 The students led the donkey back down again, and started out for their goal.